-For a PET scan you have an injection into a vein of a mildly radioactive substance.
+A PET-CT scan combines a PET scan and a CT scan to give a more detailed picture.
+For this type of scan, you have an injection into your vein of a mildly radioactive substance.
 Cells that are active take up the radioactivity and show up on the scan.
 Cancer cells are usually more active than normal cells.

-Your doctor may suggest a PET scan during or after bowel cancer treatment.
+Your doctor may suggest a PET-CT scan during or after bowel cancer treatment.
 They can sometimes show whether there are cancer cells still there or whether treatment is working and has killed them off.
-There is information about having a PET scan in the cancer tests section.

 Question about cancer?
 Contact our information nurse team